Nstamour-art/XogotDocs/Documentation.docc/Working with Source Control.md

-# Working with Source Control in Xogot
+# Working with Git in Xogot

 Using Working Copy to manage your project in Git

 ## Working Copy

 To work with Godot projects stored in Git, Xogot recommends using [Working Copy](https://workingcopyapp.com), a native iOS Git client that integrates seamlessly with the Files App, making it an excellent tool for managing source control on your iPad.

 ## Cloning an Existing Project

 Working Copy can clone a repository directly into Xogot’s projects area, enabling you to use Git to manage your game source code on your iPad.
 Here’s how to do it:

 1. **Open Working Copy** on your iPad.
 2. Tap the **“+” button** to add a new repository.